MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 }
 ```

-An entity does not require and is not pre-configured with permissions for the `anonymous` and `authenticated` roles.
+An entity doesn't require and isn't pre-configured with permissions for the `anonymous` and `authenticated` roles.
 One or more user roles can be defined within an entity's permissions configuration and all other undefined roles, system or user defined, are automatically denied access.

 In the following example, the user role `administrator` is the only defined role for the `book` entity.
 A user must be a member of the `administrator` role and include that role in the `X-MS-API-ROLE` HTTP header to operate on the `book` entity: